-Differences and conflicts in such groups are seen as a joint problem, which needs joint effort to resolve it.
-The interests of all actors are considered as important and equally legitim, thus solutions would need to address those interests as best as possible.
+Differences and conflicts in highly cooperative groups are perceived as shared problems that require joint effort to be resolved.
+The interests of all actors are considered as important and equally legitimate; thus, solutions need to address these interests as best as possible.

-If a social system wants to increase its capacity to cooperate, the issue of justice will be central to succeed.
-(Deutsch, 1985) raises the central question: “Under what conditions are people with conflicting interests able to work out an agreement (that is, a system of justice defining what each shall give and receive in the transaction between them) that is stable and mutually satisfying?”
+If a social system aims to increase its capacity for cooperation, the topic of justice is central to achieving success.
+Deutsch (1985) raises the central question: “Under what conditions are people with conflicting interests able to work out an agreement (that is, a system of justice defining what each shall give and receive in the transaction between them) that is stable and mutually satisfying?”
 (Deutsch, 1985, p.
 6).
-He broadly understands the associated values as those values “that foster effective social cooperation to promote individual well-being” (Deutsch, 1985, p.
+He broadly understands the associated values as those “that foster effective social cooperation to promote individual well-being” (Deutsch, 1985, p.
 37).
-More in details Deutsch proposes several principles, such as:
+Deutsch proposes several more detailed principles, such as the following:

-In cooperative relations in which economic productivity is a primary goal, equity rather than equality or need will be the dominant principle of distributive justice
+In cooperative relations in which economic productivity is a primary goal, equity rather than equality or need will be the dominant principle of distributive justice.

-In cooperative relations in which the fostering or maintenance of enjoyable social relations is the common goal, quality will be the dominant principle of distributive justice
+In cooperative relations in which the fostering or maintenance of enjoyable social relations is the common goal, equality will be the dominant principle of distributive justice.

 In cooperative relations in which the fostering of personal development and personal welfare is the common goal, need will be the dominant principle of distributive justice (Deutsch, 1985, p.
-38)
+38).

-We derive from (Deutsch, 1985) a typology of social relations, admittedly an oversimplification of what’s going on in reality, but a good starting point.
-In the cooperative section we find a variety of productive relations in contrast to the competitive part of his overview.
-Interestingly hierarchy is also subsumed in the cooperative category.
-However, it is said, that hierarchy as a superordinate-subordinate relationship if not fully legitimized by those in the subordinate position, is often a cause of conflict and competition, “this type of relation is rarely free of strong competitive elements.
-It follows then that some superordinate-subordinate relations in hierarchically organized systems will have the character of power struggles, and these would be more appropriately classified as belonging to cell 16” (“regulated power struggle) (Deutsch, 1985, p.
+From Deutsch (1985) can be derived a typology of social relations that is admittedly an oversimplification of real-life processes, but, which constitutes a good starting point in our view.
+In his section on cooperation, in contrast to the competitive part of his overview, a variety of productive relations can be found.
+Interestingly, hierarchy is also subsumed under the cooperative category.
+However, Deutsch states that being in a superordinate-subordinate relationship is often a cause of conflict and competition if hierarchy is not fully legitimized by those in the subordinate position: “[T]his type of relation is rarely free of strong competitive elements.
+It follows then that some superordinate-subordinate relations in hierarchically organized systems will have the character of power struggles, and these would be more appropriately classified as belonging to cell 16 [i.e., ‘regulated power struggle’]” (Deutsch, 1985, p.
 78).

-For cooperation, whether formal or informal, we find a range of ways to create productive relationships that can be alternatives to top-down relationships, such as “problem solving”, “organized cooperation”, “caring”, “protecting” and even “educational”.
-All those approaches would fit into an understanding of leadership of establishing, fostering and maintaining cooperation (see also Schein, 2018).
+For cooperation, whether formal or informal, we find a range of ways to create productive relationships that can be alternatives to top-down relationships, such as “problem solving,” “organized cooperation,” “caring,” “protecting,” and even “education.”
+All those approaches would fit into an understanding of leadership as establishing, fostering and maintaining cooperation (see also Schein, 2018).
 They can be outlined as distributed leadership roles within a social system and strongly support cooperation as caring for the interest of all as a joint challenge.

-Fig. 3 Sixteen Types of social relations according to (Deutsch, 1985, p.
-78)
+Figure 3 Sixteen types of social relations according to Deutsch (1985, p.
+78).

 Does cooperation pay off ?

-Weak forms of cooperation (transactionally operating according to the rules and principles set, thus to comply) are in any case inevitable in today’s highly specialized and labor-divided world.
+Weak forms of cooperation (operating transactionally according to set rules and principles, compliance) are inevitable in today’s world, which is characterized by high specialization and complex division of labor.

-The more we rely on the creativity, power for innovation and communication skills (presenting ideas, freely speaking up, listening to others, adding ideas etc.) the more strong forms of cooperation are needed.
-If a social system in total wants to benefit from the innovative power of its “human resources” it needs to create the conditions where creativity, innovation, productivity etc. is more likely.
-Strong forms of cooperation have some social prerequisites.
+The more we aspire to harness creativity, the capacity for innovation, and communication skills (presenting ideas, speaking up freely, listening to others, contributing responses, etc.), the more we need strong forms of cooperation.
+If a social system as a whole wants to benefit from the innovative power of its “human resources,” it needs to create conditions in which creativity, innovation, productivity, etc., are more likely to flourish.
+However, strong forms of cooperation have some social prerequisites.